Hi – Wayne Phillips here. Welcome to Better Tomorrows!

 After decades of scientific writing, blogging frees me up to express thoughts, feelings, opinions, expectations and responses that would not easily fit the academic mold.
 I have started smaller blog sites in the past, but this is now my main connection with the wider world.

 In many ways this blog is the natural extension of more than 30 years of speaking, publishing and consulting on active, healthy aging issues.
 I will be drawing extensively on these experiences for much of my posted content.

 As a scientist my research agenda focused on the contribution of strength regeneration to healthy, active aging.
 I have published extensively in scientific journals, magazines, newspapers as well as on health-related websites.
-My work has been cited widely in the research literature.
-You can see a selection of this work here (Link not yet active).
+My research has been cited widely in the research literature.
+You can see a comprehensive list of this work here.

 Early in my career I originally focused on training for sports, exercise and fitness.
 However, I increasingly began to wonder about the unknowns of what was then referred to as ‘behavior change’.
 Looking back on this time, I remember being initially puzzled (and occasionally a little irritated!) about why most people continued not to be active when, paradoxically, they also knew it was much better for them to be active!

 Today, however, after many years of training as a coach, working with coaches and discussions with coaches, I have a whole different way of thinking (and asking) about the fascinating mystery of ‘why we do what we do’.
 If you would like to learn more about how this may benefit you, please contact me here.